I come across many parents who are frustrated with their 2-4 year olds because they 'just don't want to sleep'.

 An appropriate bedtime for older children who are napping can be anywhere from 7:30-8PM.
 (Assuming a 6:30/7 wakeup)

-If they've ditched naps, then bedtime should be about 12-hours from when they woke in the morning.
+If they've ditched naps, then bedtime should be about 11.5-12-hours from when they woke in the morning.

 Always, always incorporate a designated 'rest time' so everyone can have a reset mid-day.
-My post yesterday about the Mella clock will help with that..It has a nap trainer function!
+Trainer clocks such as the Mella clock and The Hatch are perfect for this!

-I'm feeling very passionate about the stages we are going through in my house, and I am happy to share what is working for us in my stories today!
-Plus, lowering my expectations has really helped me. 💛 This reduced the amount of frustrations on both ends!
+I'm feeling very passionate about the stages we are going through in my house, and I've found that lowering my expectations has really helped me. 💛 This reduced the amount of frustrations on both ends!

 How much does your toddler/preschooler sleep?